top of page

 What does the initial consultation look like?

-The evalutation begins with a conversation.
+The evaluation begins with a conversation.
 First of all I will want to here why you have come looking for help and what you hope I can do for you.
-We will then discuss the background to your current physcial complaint and look for clues as to the cause.
+We will then discuss the background to your current physical complaint and look for clues as to the cause.

 The conversation continues with questions about your general health and physical condition.
 It is common for a problem that bothers you today to have its roots in events in the past, such as an operation or accident so all these things will be discussed.